“Helpful and Trustworthy Attorney”

 Keith and his team were fantastic.
 We had heard horror stories of the probate process but our experience was fast and flawless with Keith.
 The loss of our loved one was very unexpected and the estate was complicated.
 Considering the circumstances I can honestly say it couldn’t have gone any better.
 I have already recommended Keith to others and will continue to.

-Has a relative of yours recently died in Montgomery County and do you need assistance to satisfy yourself that the estate is administered correctly?
+Has a relative of yours recently died in Montgomery County, and do you need assistance to satisfy yourself that the estate is administered correctly?
 Do you have suspicions that somebody could possibly be taking advantage of you and your family members at this difficult time?

-The first step to probating an estate is finding out if if the estate should actually be probated at all in Montgomery County.
-Probate administration involves the court, who will oversee the repayment of the deceased’s outstanding debts, as well as the distribution of any assets they may have.
+The first step to probating an estate is finding out if the estate should actually be probated at all in Montgomery County.
+Probate administration involves the court, which will oversee the repayment of the deceased’s outstanding debts, as well as the distribution of any assets they may have.
 The administration of estates may be very complex and may result in mismanagement and improper use of funds.
-The best option is to contact a Montgomery County probate attorney who is knowledgeable in the rules, procedures and regulations concerning probate.
+The best option is to contact a Montgomery County probate attorney who is knowledgeable in the rules, procedures, and regulations concerning probate.
 To satisfactorily assist you in a probate proceeding, the Texas probate attorney should possess an excellent understanding and extensive experience of Texas probate and federal tax laws.

 We work with and listen to our clients to make sure that the whole process is as stress free as possible and we will support the estate’s personal representative through the process of estate administrations and probate.

-Our firm provides services to clients throughout Montgomery County including the cities of Conroe, Cut and Shoot, Magnolia, Montgomery, Oak Ridge North, Panorama Village, Patton Village, Roman Forest, Shenandoah, Splendora, Stagecoach, The Woodlands, Willis, Woodbranch, Woodloch, New Caney, Pinehurst, and Porter.
+Our firm provides services to clients throughout Montgomery County, including the cities of Conroe, Cut and Shoot, Magnolia, Montgomery, Oak Ridge North, Panorama Village, Patton Village, Roman Forest, Shenandoah, Splendora, Stagecoach, The Woodlands, Willis, Woodbranch, Woodloch, New Caney, Pinehurst, and Porter.

 Have you lost a loved one and need to settle his or her estate?
 Do you need the estate administered correctly?
 Are you concerned that someone may be taking advantage of your relative’s death?
 Are you concerned about ensuring that the wishes of the deceased are honored?

 If the answer to any of these questions is yes, our Texas law firm can help.
 We can assist you with questions related to inheritance law, will contests, guardianships, property rights, will forms, conservatorships, codicils, intestacy, and more.
-When you need a probate lawyer in Texas, call Keith Morris & Stacy Kelly.
+When you need a probate lawyer in Texas, call Your Texas Probate Attorneys.

 Contact the firm today to discuss your case during a free consultation and explore your options.